Yinuooooooo/plant-digital-twin/README.md

-# 🌞 Plant A — Digital Twin Monitor
+# 🌞 Digital Twins for Solar Plant Intelligence
 **Enerparc Challenge · Energy Hack Munich · June 2026**

 > *"PR gives you one number.
 We give you 65 — and the full story behind each one."*